streamaserver/streama/README.md

 Btw, if you have any issues getting started, let me know.
 I will gladly help out and then improve the docs accordingly.

 # Known Issues
-- When streaming a video, an exception occurs `getOutputStream() has already been called for this response` because springSecurity applies a filter that adds more data to the outputStream, even though I already added all the data and closed it.
-This error is merely cosmetic, and does not influence the video streaming.
-I still want to get this fixed.
 - There is no video-conversion currently, meaning you are reliant upon html5 browser compatibilities.
 I will implement server-side conversion soon which will enable this functionality.